amarnathreddy0201/amarnathreddy0201/pytorch.md

 Empirically, 10 gives good coverage without overloading the model’s context window or harming response quality.
 Of course, the optimal number depends on the data and can be tuned, but 10 is a solid starting point.

+### 48) How RNN works

+    - Gated cells: Instead of a simple feedback loop, LSTMs use a cell state and a system of gates to regulate the flow of information.
+    - Forget gate: Decides which information from the previous cell state to discard.
+    - Input gate: Decides which new information from the current input to store in the cell state.
+    - Output gate: Decides what part of the cell state to output for the next step.
+    - Cell state: Acts as a conveyor belt for information, allowing it to flow through the network with minimal changes unless explicitly altered by the gates.

 # 🔍 Retrieval Methods in RAG — Comparison Table